ychoy/mongoose/README.md

 Most databases also require that we specify the data type for each attribute.
 In mongoose we can use data types from JavaScript, such as String, Number, and even Array.
 Here's a list of all the [available data-types](http://mongoosejs.com/docs/schematypes.html) in mongoose.

-Let's look at this example, using the `console.js` file to help us interact with our database.
+Let's look at this example from the starter-code for these notes.

 ```js
 // models/person.js